sastelvio/oclock/README.md

 ## Description

-A project made using HTML, CSS and JS to show the time in your system. has a baground color selector.
+A project made using HTML, CSS and JS to show the time in your system. has a background color selector.

 ## Table of Contents